Nucleoside analogue

-Nucleoside analogues are nucleosides which contain a nucleic acid analogue and a sugar.
-Nucleotide analogs are nucleotides which contain a nucleic acid analogue, a sugar, and a phosphate group with one to three phosphates.
+Nucleoside analogues are structural analogues of a nucleoside, which normally contain a nucleobase and a sugar.
+Nucleotide analogues are analogues of a nucleotide, which normally has one to three phosphates linked to a nucleoside.
+Both types of compounds can deviate from what they mimick in a number of ways, as changes can be made to any of the constituent parts (nucleobase, sugar, phosphate).
+They are related to nucleic acid analogues.

 Nucleoside and nucleotide analogues can be used in therapeutic drugs, including a range of antiviral products used to prevent viral replication in infected cells.
-The most commonly used is acyclovir, although its inclusion in this category is uncertain, because it acts as a nucleoside but contains no actual sugar, as the sugar ring is replaced by an open-chain structure.
+The most commonly used is acyclovir.

 Nucleotide and nucleoside analogues can also be found naturally.
 Examples include ddhCTP (3ʹ-deoxy-3′,4ʹdidehydro-CTP) produced by the human antiviral protein viperin and sinefungin (a S-Adenosyl methionine analogue) produced by some Streptomyces.

 Function

 These agents can be used against hepatitis B virus, hepatitis C virus, herpes simplex, and HIV.
 Once they are phosphorylated, they work as antimetabolites by being similar enough to nucleotides to be incorporated into growing DNA strands; but they act as chain terminators and stop viral DNA polymerase.
 They are not specific to viral DNA and also affect mitochondrial DNA.
 Because of this they have side effects such as bone marrow suppression.

 There is a large family of nucleoside analogue reverse transcriptase inhibitors, because DNA production by reverse transcriptase is very different from normal human DNA replication, so it is possible to design nucleoside analogues that are preferentially incorporated by the former.
 Some nucleoside analogues, however, can function both as NRTIs and polymerase inhibitors for other viruses (e.g., hepatitis B).

 Less selective nucleoside analogues are used as chemotherapy agents to treat cancer, e.g. gemcitabine.
 They are also used as antiplatelet drugs to prevent the formation of blood clots, ticagrelor and cangrelor.